dherrin79/methodo-carpo/README.md

 	Working on a way to only have to press the period one time.
 	For some reason if you only press it one time the event is ran before the list is built.

-	There is undesirable behavior when using "." in other places such as:
-		If you type "." in the middle of a string it sends the cursor to the end of the line.
-		When you edit a concatination it will send the cursor to the end of the  line.

 Usage:
 ======